forwardemail/forwardemail.net/app/views/faq/index.md

 ### How do I report a security vulnerability

 If you discover a security vulnerability, please report it immediately to <security@forwardemail.net>.
-This is a dedicated address for vulnerability and bug reports, separate from general support &mdash; emailing it directly gets your report to the team responsible for handling it.
+This is a dedicated address for vulnerability and bug reports, separate from general support — emailing it directly gets your report to the team responsible for handling it.

 ### Do you offer a test environment